afkklein/customtray/README.md

 sudo apt-get install python-gobject -y
 ```

-**I know the code is not optimized, it was just an experiment!**
+**I know the code is not optimized, it was just an experiment!
+Feel free to fork it and improve it!**

-After that all you have to do is run the customapp.tray
+After that all you have to do is run the customtray.tray
 ```
-python customapp.py
+python customtray.py
 ```